-12 Here, define an equivalent unit increase or decrease: an increase or decrease in some poverty measure from the same initial value by the same magnitude.
+11 Here, define an equivalent unit increase or decrease as an increase or decrease in some poverty measure from the same initial value by the same magnitude.

-upon the IEWB score when shifting from LICO to LIM.
-This section analyzes the aggregate effect of these differences over time with a focus on the overall change from 1981 to 2009.
+however, this growth has occurred at different rates across time and poverty measures.
+Under the different measures, differing absolute changes in poverty levels and differing responses of the IEWB to absolute poverty changes resulted in IEWB scores that converged across time.
+At different moments in time, any given poverty group might have a positive or a negative effect upon the IEWB score when shifting from LICO to LIM.
+This section analyzes the aggregate effect of these differences over time with a focus on the overall change from 1981 to 2011.12 a.

-a.
 Canada